How to Convert YouTube Videos to WMV: Legal Methods (2026)

 For legacy device support, you need a video source that lives outside the Premium sandbox.

-1. YouTube Studio downloads.
+- YouTube Studio downloads.
 If you are the channel owner, YouTube Studio lets you re-download your own uploads at the resolution YouTube re-encoded them to.
-We tested this with a 1080p upload and recovered the file in MP4 at 4 Mbps.
+A 1080p upload typically comes back as an MP4 around 4 Mbps.

 Once you have a legal MP4 or MOV on disk, conversion is straightforward.